rohanverma94/AMPparallel/README.md

 * Nvidia GT 710 < GPU < Nvidia GTX 840 or any AMD Radeon GPU

-### Caution : Do not profile this code with Intel VTunes / perf / oprofile, it will prbably damage your graphics card or may mess up with GPU driver in your system.
+### Caution : Do not profile this code with Intel VTunes / perf / oprofile, it will probably damage your graphics card or may mess up with GPU driver in your system.